-- Stay informed about these diseases and recent outbreaks (There is currently an outbreak of Dengue in Brazil, but again not in the areas we visit) - Wear long-sleeved shirts and long pants, socks and shoes, and a hat - Use effective insect repellents (those containing DEET) and reapply regularly
+- Stay informed about these diseases and recent outbreaks - Wear long-sleeved shirts and long pants, socks and shoes, and a hat - Use effective insect repellents (those containing DEET) and reapply regularly

 Sun Exposure is always a concern.
 The sun's ultraviolet rays are dangerous under prolonged exposure (sometimes only a matter of minutes).
 Anytime you are outdoors you will want to protect your skin, including your lips, eyes, nose, and ears.
 A severe sunburn is potentially very painful and will affect your level of enjoyment.
 Please be sure to bring an ample supply of high SPF sunscreen and lip balm.
 We strongly recommend the use of ultra-violet blocking, polarized sunglasses.